Codes of Conduct for Partner Organisations

 - In all cases, we will take your correspondence seriously and treat it in strict confidence.
 Making such a report will not affect in any way the level of service you receive from us.

 What we can do

-- We will support you to connect to those organisations which have the skills and experience to help you in this situation, e.g. Rape Crisis, the Samaritans, the police
+- We will support you to connect to those organisations which have the skills and experience to help you in this situation if you wish to do so, e.g. Rape Crisis, the Samaritans, the police.

 If you think a child is in immediate danger, don't delay – call the police on 999, or call NSPCC on 0808 800 5000, straight away.